Shredmetal/llmtest/readme.md

 - Validate inputs and outputs
 - Ensure proper integration
 - Monitor system performance (if all of your llm_app_test tests were passing before, and they suddenly start failing, you might have a problem)
-- Escalate consistent failures to DS team (as this might indicate a fundamental problem with the model, or perhaps it might be worth seeking assistance with the `expected_behavior` prompt in the `assert_semantic_match` function)
+- Escalate consistent failures to DS team (as this might indicate a fundamental problem with the model, or perhaps it might be worth seeking assistance with the `expected_behavior` prompt in the `assert_behavioral_match` function)

 #### Data Science Team's Role